Early management of sprains and strains

 - Do not put ice directly on to the skin as this may cause a burn.

 Elevation.
-Gravity causes fluids to gather in the foot.
+Gravity causes fluids to gather in the ankle.
 By elevating your foot you can manage this problem.
 Elevate your leg by putting a pillow/blanket under your feet.

 WEEK 1 – Early Mobilisation